TypeDB: Overview

-The data model of TypeDB is based on primitives from conceptual data modeling, which are implemented in a type system (see § Data and query model).
+The data model of TypeDB is based on primitives from conceptual data modeling, which are implemented in a type system (see § Data and query model) and is intuitively understood as a hypergraph structure.
 The type system can be extended with user-defined types, type dependencies, and subtyping, which together act as a database schema.
 The model has been mathematically defined under the name polymorphic entity-relation-attribute model.

 To specify schemas and to create, modify, and extract data from the TypeDB database, programmers use the query language TypeQL.
 The language is noteworthy for its intended resemblance to natural language, following a subject–verb–object statement structure for a fixed set of "key verbs" (see § Examples).

 History

 TypeDB has roots in the knowledge representation system Grakn (a portmanteau of the words "graph" and "knowledge"), which was initially developed at the University of Cambridge Computer Science Department.
-Grakn was commercialized in 2017, and development was taken over by Grakn Labs Ltd. Later that year, Grakn was awarded the "Product of the Year" award by the University of Cambridge Computer Science Department.
+Grakn was commercialized in 2017 led by then CEO Haikal Pribadi, and development was taken over by Grakn Labs Ltd. Later that year, Grakn was awarded the "Product of the Year" award by the University of Cambridge Computer Science Department.

 In 2021, the first version of TypeDB was built from Grakn with the intention of creating a general-purpose database.
 The query language of Grakn, Graql, was incorporated into TypeDB's query language, TypeQL, at the same time.

 TypeDB Cloud, the database-as-a-service edition of TypeDB, was first launched at the end of 2023.

 In December 2024, TypeDB 3.0 was released, with a full rewrite of the original Java-based database to Rust and significant enhancements in TypeQL.

+As of mid 2025, long time CEO Haikal Pribadi stepped down and left the business.
+He was succeeded by Callum Hemsley who transitioned from COO to interim CEO.
+Joshua Send, who was an engineering leader at the company and the architect of TypeDB 3.0 stepped up as the company's first dedicated CTO.